 Myles Goodrich is seventh-generation descendent of Amos Whittlesy Abbott (1790-1875) and Betsey (Knight) Abbott (1794-1874) who lived on the original farm.
 Myles was born and raised on the farm.
 Myles received the Young Dairyman of the Year distinction from the American Jersey Cattle Association in 1993.
 In 2013, Myles and his wife, Rhonda, purchased Walter and Sally’s ownership interest in the dairy.

-In 2015 Myles and Rhonda made the decision to transition the herd and land to organic.
+In 2015, Myles and Rhonda made the decision to transition the herd and land to organic.
 The farm’s resilience has relied on the ability to evolve with every new era in farming, for the better part of 200 years.
-Partnering with Stonyfield ensures a stable milk price, farm practices align well with organic standards, and it just feels right for the next generation who will farm Molly Brook.
+Organic just made sense to Myles and Rhonda.
+During the pasture season the cows eat and fertilize 83 acres improving the farm carbon footprint.
+The cows love going to pasture and wait by the gate after milking to be let out of the barn.

-The Goodrichs, like so many other Vermont farming families that span generations, have a deep respect for the animals that produce their livelihood – organic jersey milk.
+The Goodrich’s, like so many other Vermont farming families that span generations, have a deep respect for the animals that produce their livelihood – organic jersey milk.
 Every animal on the farm is know by name and has their own personality.
+The milking cows are housed in a free stall hoop barn with lots of light, good ventilation, dry beds to sleep on, and brushes that automatically scratch their backs.